First steps

 Note

-- Open the Actions tab on the left panel.
+- Open the Other tab on the left panel, and select Webhook.

 - Click the Create webhook button on the Settings panel on the right side.